-Students can encounter academic difficulties for a variety of reasons and you might find yourself on academic probation.
-If you are in this position, we encourage you to make an appointment with the Registrar’s Office for academic advising.
-Career and personal counselling is available along with additional resources such as tutoring services, writing workshops and exam preparation workshops.
+Students can encounter academic difficulties for a variety of reasons.
+If you have been placed on academic probation, we encourage you to make an appointment with the Registrar’s Office for academic advising.
+Personal counselling is available along with additional resources such as tutoring services, writing workshops and exam preparation workshops.

 Students at King’s have access to the Studying for Success program at Dalhousie University.

 Students can meet with a study skills coach by appointment.
 Study Skills Coaches are graduate students, in ten different areas of academic specialty, who are pursuing studies in either Masters or PhD programs at Dalhousie.
 Their training and experience provide a range of expertise in helping students in a range of study skills.
 Coaching is free, confidential, and will be tailored to individual student needs.
 It can also include help in understanding course material and assistance in enhancing skills, study habits and time management.

 For more information, please visit the Personal Coaching section of the Studying for Success website.

 Study Skills & Tutoring at Dalhousie offers a wide-range of free workshops to help students develop problem solving, exam writing, critical reading and a variety of other skills.

 Plagiarism, defined as “the submission or presentation of the work of another as if it were one’s own,” is a serious academic offence that can result in a failing grade, suspension or expulsion from the university.

 Visit Dalhousie’s page on academic integrity to learn more about plagiarism, paraphrasing, citing, discipline, penalties and services available to students, to help them avoid accidentally plagiarizing someone else’s work.